 - Protein Shakes: Egg protein is used in protein shakes to increase protein intake, especially after workouts to support muscle recovery.

-- Protein Supplements: It is common to find it in powder form for those looking for an alternative to dairy or vegetable proteins, with high nutritional quality.
+- Protein Supplements: It is commonly found in powder form for those seeking an alternative to dairy or plant proteins, with high nutritional quality.

-- Cooking and Baking: Egg protein powder can be used in various recipes, such as pancakes, muffins, and breads, to increase protein content without significantly altering flavor or texture.
+- Cooking and Baking: Egg protein powder can be used in various recipes, such as pancakes, muffins, and breads, to increase protein content without significantly altering taste or texture.

-- Sports Nutrition: Athletes and active people use egg protein as part of their supplementation regimen to improve performance and muscle recovery.
+- Sports Nutrition: Athletes and active individuals use egg protein as part of their supplementation regimen to improve performance and muscle recovery.

-- Alternative in Diets with Restrictions: It is an excellent option for people with allergies to soy or dairy, who are looking for a source of complete and easily digestible protein.
+- Alternative for Restricted Diets: It’s an excellent option for people with soy or dairy allergies, who seek a complete and easily digestible protein source.

 - Enriched Foods: It is used in the food industry to enrich products such as energy bars, baked goods, and snacks, improving their protein profile without adding many calories.